Quality Improvement in Hospice Care

 Structure and Processes of Care

 Organizations should develop a palliative/hospice care team, including health providers, nurses, social workers, and chaplains (or spiritual care specialists).
-The team should be provided proper education and support to fulfill role functions.
+The team should receive proper education and support to fulfill their role functions.

 Organizations should ensure that comprehensive assessments are performed on patients and families, and every identified need is addressed in the care plan.
 Continuity of care should be assured when transferring patients to new care settings.